FoNDUE-HTR/FONDUE-ES-CORDEL-19/README.md

 - [`MarginTextZone:colophon`](https://github.com/SegmOnto/Guidelines/blob/main/zones/MarginTextZone/MarginTextZone.md) in light green, this zone isolates the name of the printer, the place and date of printing.
 - [`MarginTextZone:note`](https://github.com/SegmOnto/Guidelines/blob/main/zones/MarginTextZone/MarginTextZone.md).

-To correspond to the specificities of our corpus, we have used [`CustomZone`](https://github.com/SegmOnto/Guidelines/blob/main/zones/CustomZone/CustomZone.md) with our own subtypes corresponding to our choices of XML-TEI encoding scheme:
+To match with the specificities of our corpus, we have used [`CustomZone`](https://github.com/SegmOnto/Guidelines/blob/main/zones/CustomZone/CustomZone.md) with our own subtypes, corresponding to our choices of XML-TEI encoding scheme:
 - `CustomZone:primer_titulo`, blank
 - `CustomZone:subtitle`, in purple
 - `CustomZone:titulo_parte`, yellow
 - `CustomZone:impresorNum`, brown
-- `CustomZone:numer_pliego`, when there is mention of the number of _pliegos_ assembled A [`CustomLine`](https://github.com/SegmOnto/Guidelines/blob/main/lines/CustomLine/CustomLine.md) with the subtype `:trailer` has also been used to indicate _explicit_.
+- `CustomZone:numer_pliego`, when there is mention of the number of _pliegos_ assembled.

+A [`CustomLine`](https://github.com/SegmOnto/Guidelines/blob/main/lines/CustomLine/CustomLine.md) with the subtype `:trailer` has also been used to indicate _explicit_.
 <p class="float" align="center">
     <img src="Readme-picture/Moreno_172.png" width="325"/>